Baker Mayfield and Rachaad White rally Bucs to 20-19 win over Texans

+HOUSTON (AP) — Two years ago, the Tampa Bay Buccaneers lost to the Houston Texans on a touchdown in the final seconds.

+On Monday night, Baker Mayfield and the Bucs were the ones to deliver a knockout blow as the clock neared zero.

-HOUSTON (AP) — Baker Mayfield led an 11-play, 80-yard drive capped by Rachaad White’s 2-yard touchdown run with 6 seconds left, and the Tampa Bay Buccaneers rallied past the Houston Texans 20-19 on Monday night.
+Mayfield led an 11-play, 80-yard drive capped by Rachaad White’s 2-yard touchdown run with 6 seconds left, and Tampa Bay rallied past the Houston Texans 20-19.

+In the Bucs' last visit to Houston in 2023, C.J.
+Stroud connected with Tank Dell for a TD with 6 seconds to go to give the Texans a 39-37 win.

+“We expected a hard-fought battle, but it’s nice to be on this side of it this time,” Mayfield said.

 Mayfield threw for 215 yards and two touchdowns for the Bucs (2-0), and his 15-yard scramble on fourth-and-10 kept the game-winning drive going.